 The main focus and journal scope is: Metallurgy and Metallurgical Engineering, Material Science, Metals and Alloys

-Journal Acta Metallurgica Slovaca is publishing 4 times per year in electronic version as PDF files.
+Journal Acta Metallurgica Slovaca is publishing 4 times per year in printable and electronic version as PDF files.

 Why publish in Acta Metallurgica Slovaca?